petermichon/colors/README.md

 # Colors Platform

-Create games and websites on Colors low-code development platform
+Colors is a low-code development platform for creating games, websites and applications.